innovyze/Open-Source-Support/01 InfoWorks ICM/01 Ruby/02 SWMM/0001 - Pipe Length Statistics/README.md

 # InfoWorks SWMM Networks and the Length of Links

-These Ruby scripts are intended to work with the InfoWorks SWMM network and InfWorks Networks
+These Ruby scripts are intended to work with the InfoWorks SWMM network and InfoWorks Networks

 ##SW is SWMM
 ##HW is ICM or its grandfather HydroWorks